wardi/jsonsquared/README.md

 Any CSV string that can be [parsed as a JSON number](docs/number.gif) will be represented as a number in JSON.

-CSV value | JSON value
+CSV string | JSON value
 --- | ---
 `42` | 42
 `0.0009` | 0.0009